mossbanay/Psychology-3-4/Glossary.md

 The process of consciously manipulating information so that it can aid retrieval

+### Rerouting

+Rerouting refers to the tendency for undamaged neurons that have lost a connection with another neuron to seek out a new neuron to connect with.
+Rerouting often occurs during adaptive plasticity.

 ### Retrieval

 Retrieval is the process of locating and recovering the stored information from memory so that we are consciously aware of it.